MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgPolicyClaimMappingPolicy.md

 # New-MgPolicyClaimMappingPolicy

 ## SYNOPSIS
-Create new navigation property to claimsMappingPolicies for policies
+Create a new claimsMappingPolicy object.

 ## SYNTAX